An Office of Public Outreach: Improving citizen input, City outreach, and trust in government

 Who’s missing from the community input process?
 Neighborhood groups, leaders who are individual contributors, small & large businesses, and residents — housed/unhoused/renters/owners.
 And most importantly nearby neighbors themselves who are directly impacted by policy changes.

-What’s missing is a measurement of who has been part of the reach out process and a measurement of input to actual changes as a direct result of the input.
+What’s missing is a measurement of who has been part of the out reach process and a measurement of actual changes based on the direct input.
 Many feel excluded from the outreach and when they do participate and provide input — it can be ignored.
 Attending City outreach meetings become a circle of frustration when the community itself is not being heard.
 These meetings often include contrary opinions which are easy to ignore.
 And there is no follow up.
-We are missing out on creative voices, good ideas and possible solutions by not actively including and hearing all stakeholders.
+We are missing out on creative voices, good ideas, and possible solutions by not actively including and hearing all stakeholders.

 Input alone is not success.
 Listening to the varied community input is only valuable and useful when the input is taken into consideration.
 Many outreach participants leave the meetings discouraged that their voice was heard yet set aside